Arie/serveme/README.md

 ## Requirements

 * Ruby, preferbly 1.9, but other versions might work.
 You should use [ruby-build](https://github.com/sstephenson/ruby-build/) to install Ruby.
-* A Source game dedicated server installation, only tested with TF2 on linux for now.
 * A Steam API key for user sign in
 * Memcached
+* A Source game dedicated server installation, only tested with TF2 on linux for now.
+* Gameserver started with `-port PORTNUMBER` in the startup line

 ## Installation
 1. Make sure you've installed the requirements.